 AGRI 162 3 credits

 This course is designed to introduce students to soil science, the formation of soils, its classification, physical and chemical properties, soil fertility, life in the soil and plant nutrition.
 Instruction will introduce students to the impact healthy soils have on plant and animal communities and the ecosystems of our state.

 Schedule and participate in industry-related activities that enhance leadership capabilities.
 With guidance from an instructor, develop a written plan outlining the anticipated leadership experience and complete a portfolio detailing the completed experiences with a self-assessment of the leadership qualities gained.
 Out-of-pocket fees/expenses may be required.
 Prerequisites: instructor's permission.

 Integrated Pest Management

 Classification, morphology, anatomy, growth and development, ecology and management of arthropod, weed, disease and vertebrate pests and their natural enemies.
 History of pest management that includes development of IPM strategies and tactics and how they are utilized in ecologically-based pest management programs.

 AGRI 255 5 credits

-Lecture and lab-oriented class emphasizing the use of integrated pest management (IPM) in deciduous fruit orchards of the Pacific Northwest.
-Identification and biology of insect, mite, disease and weed pests that affect fruits.
+Lecture and lab oriented class emphasizing the use of integrated pest management (IPM) in horticulture situations of the Pacific Northwest.
+Identification and biology of insects, mites, diseases, and weed pests that affect plants.
 Hands-on experience with current methods for monitoring and managing major pests.